 Paying attention to companion plants can help you out quite a bit in terms of reducing the amount of pest damage you get, and the quality of fruit you’ll get when you pick your tomatillos.

-In addition, keep in mind that you will want to plant at least 2 tomatillo plants for the blooms to be pollinated well enough to produce fruit.
+When growing tomatillos, keep in mind that you will want to plant at least two flowering plants for the blooms to be pollinated well enough to produce fruit.

 So, one of the companions you’ll need for your tomatillos is another tomatillo! 🙂